Workflow for Maintainers¶

 If there are only a few commits, consider rebasing to upstream:

-# Fetch upstream changes $ git fetch upstream-rw # Rebase $ git rebase upstream-rw/master
+# Fetch upstream changes $ git fetch upstream-rw # Rebase $ git rebase upstream-rw/main

 A long series of commits¶